cazacov/CarND-Advanced-Lane-Lines/project_writeup.md

 ## 9. Generate video with the pipeline designed above. ##

-Once I got the pipeline working, I took the code from my previous project CarND-LaneLines-P1 to apply it to every frame in the project video.
+Once I got the pipeline working, I took the code from my previous project CarND-LaneLines-P1 to apply the pipeline to every frame in the project video.
 The result is checked-in in file project_video_output.mp4.

 The frame processing code uses low pass filter to reduce jitter.
 It also tries to use faster incremental line finding algorithm if data quality from previous frame is estimated to be 90% or better.

 In case of unrealistic outputs like line coordinate more than 1000 pixels away from the image center, the frame is treated as outlier and does not contribute to the coordinate change.
 I also save outliers in file system for further analysis.
-That helped me to find combination of color transformations that detect lines on all frames of project video.
+That helped me to find combination of color transformations that successfully detects lines on all frames of the project video.

 <video width="1280" height="720" controls>
   <source src="project_video_output.mp4">